trika-yoga/trikayoga.org/mantra/shiva-gayatri/index.md

 This _gāyatrī_ thus serves as both devotional practice and direct pointing (_pratyabhijñā_) toward the recognition of our essential nature as Śiva-consciousness itself.

 ---

-The Śiva Gāyatrī mantra appears in the Mahānārāyaṇa Upaniṣad (also called the Yājñavalkya-kāṇḍa or Mahānārāyaṇīya), specifically in section 10.17 in some recensions.

-The Mahānārāyaṇa Upaniṣad itself is traditionally placed within the Taittirīya Āraṇyaka of the Kṛṣṇa Yajurveda.
-Different branches (śākhās) have slight variations in order and wording, but in the Andhra and Drāviḍa recensions of the Taittirīya Āraṇyaka, this mantra is indeed found.